-Remove the oil pressure sending unit on the engine and connect a pressure gauge directly to the engine.
-Start the engine to see if the pump is generating adequate pressure.
+Remove the oil pressure sending unit on the engine and connect, a master oil pressure gauge, directly to the engine.
+Start the engine to see if the pump is, generating adequate pressure.

-So, If oil pressure is within specifications (typically 10 psi for every 1000 rpm) the oil pump is okay.
-Finally, If pressure is less than specifications; the oil pump or engine bearings may be worn.
+So, if oil pressure is within specifications (typically 10 psi for every 1000 rpm), the oil pump is okay.
+But, if pressure is less than specifications, the oil pump or engine bearings may be worn.

 Other Possible Low Engine Oil Pressure Causes:

-If they were to get inside the engine; they would cause damage to the engine.
-Your car will then start to experience problems as a result of this pressure change.
-This means you must repair the problem right away before it gets worse.
+So, if they were to get inside the engine, they would cause damage to the engine.
+Your engine will then start to experience problems, as a result of this pressure change.
+That’s why, you must repair the problem right away, before it gets worse.

-The oil pan or crankcase is what stores the engine oil.
-The oil capacity for the majority of engines is between four and six quarts.
-The job of the engine oil pump is to pressurize the oil and then circulate it.
-Once the oil leaves the pump; it will go straight to the oil filter for cleaning.
+The oil pan or crankcase, is where the engine oil is stored.
+The oil capacity for the majority of engines, is between four and six quarts.
+The job of the engine oil pump, is to pressurize the oil and then circulate it.
+Once the oil leaves the pump, it will go straight to the oil filter for cleaning.

-In summary, the oil pressure warning device provides vital information to the driver.
-So, The oil pressure light on after an oil change is a serious problem.
-Finally, It means that there is no oil flowing inside the engine parts.
+In summary, the engine oil pressure warning device, provides vital information to the driver.
+For instance, the engine oil pressure warning light coming on, after an oil change, is a serious problem.
+Because, it means that there is no oil, flowing inside the engine.